tildearrow/furnace/README.md

 ...and then load the project on Xcode or type `xcodebuild`.

+### notes

+once you've created the build directory with `mkdir`, you don't have to do that again. just `cd` to it when you want to build Furnace.

+once you ran CMake successfully, you don't have to run it again every time you make a change. just run `make`, `ninja`, `xcodebuild` or `msbuild`.

 ## CMake options

 to add an option from the command-line, add it before the two dots: `-D<NAME>=<VALUE>`